 When and how long is the conference?

-The conference spans two days from 10 am to 8 pm ET, on Friday March 12 and Saturday March 13.
-Each day includes one keynote speaker and five workshops, each lasting 75 minutes.
-Attendees may connect and network every evening from 7-8 pm in structured happy hours organized by interest group.
+The conference spanned two days from 10 am to 8 pm ET, on Friday March 12 and Saturday March 13.
+Each day included one keynote speaker and five workshops, each lasting 75 minutes.

 What will I get out of the conference programming?

-The event is run by journalists who will ensure that speakers stay on topic and offer clear takeaways and actionable advice.
+The event is run by journalists who ensured that speakers stayed on topic and offered clear takeaways and actionable advice.
 The workshop leaders and keynote speakers represent some of the most prolific and talented parenting journalists in the country.
 Whether you’re an aspiring parenting writer or someone with years of experience, you’ll learn strategies for pitching, honing your craft, advancing your career, becoming more productive and making more money.
-Plus, you’ll network with your peers around the globe, meet editors and make important professional connections.
+Plus, you can network with your peers around the globe, meet editors and make important professional connections through the Facebook group.

-The webinars are hosted on Zoom.
+The monthly webinars are hosted on Zoom.
 Please download the Zoom software or update it ahead of time on the device you plan to use, so you have the latest version.
-(If you have an out-of-date version of Zoom, you will see a message “connecting” that just hangs there.).
+(If you have an out-of-date version of Zoom, you will see a message “connecting” that just hangs there.)

 What's in the bonus bundle?

 The Bonus Bundle includes bonus items from our speakers, including downloadable PDFs, worksheets, checklists, podcasts, webinars, and more.
-When you register, you’ll receive an email with instructions for joining the series’ Resource Hub.
-Bonus Bundle items can be downloaded from the Hub.
+When you register, you’ll receive an email with instructions for joining the Resource Hub.
+Bonus Bundle items can be downloaded from the Hub; the session recordings are not downloadable and will expire at the end of the month.

 I'm not on Facebook.
 Will I still benefit from the series?

-The Facebook group is an added bonus for those who have an account and would like a place to continue the conversation after the conference with other attendees.
-But all of the presenter-led material will be made available through the live events, and the Resource Hub where replays will be accessed.
+The Facebook group is an added bonus for those who have an account and would like a place to continue the conversation with other attendees.
+All of the presenter-led material will be available in the Resource Hub.

-We are using a service from Rev.com to live-caption the conference sessions in order to make them accessible.
+We used a service from Rev.com to live-caption the conference sessions in order to make them accessible.
 If you have additional accessibility needs, please contact us at firstname.lastname@example.org

 What is the cost and refund policy?

-The total cost of the conference is $49 US, early bird rate through March 5.
-After March 5, the cost will be $69 US.
-Upon registering, you’ll be invited to join the Resource Hub, where you’ll be able to access replays, the bonus bundle material, additional downloadables, and more.
-You’ll receive Zoom links for the conference sessions the day before the event.
-Refunds are available within one week of purchase with a written request.
-No refunds are given after the conference has begun on March 12.
+The total cost of the conference recordings is $69 US.
+Upon registering, you’ll be invited to join the Resource Hub, where you’ll be able to access replays, the bonus bundle material, and additional downloadables.
+Refunds are available within three days of purchase with a written request to email@example.com If you have financial need, please email firstname.lastname@example.org to inquire about available scholarships.